tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ### 3.3 Data Quality Needs, Data Quality Mechanisms, Data Quality Reports (non-normative)

-The Fitness for Use Framework organizes data quality concepts into three core areas — Needs, Mechanisms, and Reports — which can be viewed as horizontal slices through the Framework (Veiga et al., 2017).
+The Fitness For Use Framework organizes data quality concepts into three core areas — Needs, Mechanisms, and Reports — which can be viewed as horizontal slices through the Framework (Veiga et al., 2017).

 **Data Quality Needs** begin with a `Use Case`, a formal description of a purpose for which data may be used.
 Each `Use Case` includes a set of `Policies`, which in turn relate to `Contexts`. `Contexts` (e.g., `ContextualizedCriterion`, `ContextualizedDimension`, `ContextualizedEnhancement`, `ContextualizedIssue`) specify the data quality requirement (Need), the relevant `Information Elements` (such as specific Darwin Core terms), and the `Resource Type` the requirement applies to.
 A
 Need defines the properties data must have to be considered fit for use and may include ways to improve unfit data.
 The Tests described in this standard are formal specifications of such Needs for BDQ purposes.